aengusmcmillin/aengusmcmillin.com/content/brain/brain.md

 ### Changelog

+- 04/18/20 Add [[Kotlin]] note with a handful of basic syntax notes
 - 04/16/20 Details about brain theme and gatsby theme development
 - 04/14/20 Page about javascript
 - 04/13/20 First version of the brain